je2781/beam/README.md

 ## How to run the app (backend)

-Run (docker compose up) from the main directory to compile for development/build for production.
+Run (docker compose up mysql nestjs) from the main directory to compile for development.
 To test run (npm run test:e2e).
+Note have docker desktop installed and open before compiling for the backend. __And make sure only test-sql container is running__